 The downfall to online shopping is the possibility of your credit card information being stolen.
 Thankfully, most major sites have heavy security measures in place, and you should look to see if the website has a security certificate.

 This measure allows you to know that your information will stay between you and the service provider.
 To find out, look for a lock symbol at the beginning of the URL.

 In conjunction with online shopping, Black Friday has also made its debut on the web.
 The term "Black Friday" stems from the idea that during this shopping day, stores finally get to go "in the black," meaning that they make a profit.
 Stores participating in this phenomenon, such as Walmart

 , have recently started posting their ads online ahead of time so that they can draw in more buyers.

-Cyber Monday, the Monday after Thanksgiving, is basically like the online version of Black Friday.
+Cyber Monday, the Monday after Thanksgiving, is basically the online version of Black Friday.
 Shoppers can scour the net for those great deals without having to leave the comforts of home.